 This Greece tour starts in the historical city of Athens, which was once the heart of Ancient Greece, one of the world’s greatest civilizations and empires.
 Our representative will meet you at the airport and transfer you to your hotel.
 The rest of the day is yours to settle in, explore, or simply relax after your flight.

 Single room supplement (GRSGTB)

 Extra day in Athens - pre-tour (EXGR2S)

-Once we reach Dubrovnik, we'll head out on a guided city walk, which will provide spectacular views of the Adriatic Sea.
-On the agenda is also a visit to the Big Onofrio's Fountain - a large fountain which was built in 1438 as part of a water-supply system that involved bringing water from a well approximately 12 kilometres away.
+We start with a guided city tour on foot, before visiting the Big Onofrio's Fountain - a large fountain built in 1438 as part of a water-supply system that involved bringing water from a well approximately 12 kilometres away.

 This tour has small-group departures running every 2 weeks from May until early October to take advantage of the year's best weather.
 We can also run the tour privately for you on any other dates.

 The hotels and accommodations listed below are the ones we most often on this tour.
 From time to time we may exchange these for similar properties at the same level.
 In general, specific hotels cannot be guaranteed on our group tours, but you may select your preferred options if you are booking a tailor-made trip.

 The Athenaeum Grand is a new, modern style hotel with 90 rooms, all with unobstructed views over Athens.
 The location is good, only 5 mins walk from the lively Koukaki area and around 25 mins walk from the Acropolis or the Plaka.